-BC Hydro has been working hard to keep rates as low as possible as we upgrade the electricity system.
+We've been working hard to keep rates as low as possible as we upgrade the electricity system.
 But we need to make major investments, and that’s going to have an impact on the rates that we need to charge.

-It’s all part of the 10-year rates plan announced in November 2013.
 We’re keeping rates low and ensuring that any rate increases are predictable, while making the investments into our dams and power lines that are needed to provide reliable power.

 While our rates are increasing, we're working hard to ensure that electricity in B.C. remains affordable.
 In fact, our rates are some of the lowest on the continent.
 Under the 10-year rate plan, residential customers will see only incremental rate increases for the next three years.
 Adjusting for inflation, monthly residential bills are actually very similar to previous decades.

 So why do rates need to go up?
 It’s all about the need for system upgrades, and the growing demand for electricity.

 Assets and equipment are aging and in need of replacement

 Most of B.C.'s electricity system was built in the 1960s, 70s and 80s, and many of our assets and equipment are reaching the end of their expected lifespan.
 Other components can no longer meet the demand for electricity.
 To ensure that the system continues to deliver power safely and reliably, we need to make upgrades.

 In particular, our generating facilities and power poles require capital investment to replace aging equipment.
 For example:

 - The average age of BC Hydro's electric generating facilities is more than 45 years old.